KacperOdzimek/SimpleGameEngine/Docs.md

 table           _en_load_data(string filename)                                                                                  --restores data saved using _en_save_data from the given file

 nil             _en_create_entities_from_tilemap(string tilemap_asset, func creator_function)                                   --tiled's object layers integration.
 For every object on any of the object layers in the tilemap, it creates entity and calls creator_function (2) with table of arguments (1), so it can process the entity further

+bool            _en_is_debug()                                                                                                  --returns true if the engine was built in the debug configuration
 ```

 (1) Table of arguments contains: